 Most of these recipes are quick to prepare, satisfying to eat, and surprisingly versatile.
 You don’t need complex sauces or sides.
 Just solid ingredients cooked well—like those found in our instant pot chicken collection—and you’ve got a winning meal that fits the carnivore template.

-PART 2: Core Ingredients & Cooking Methods for Carnivore Meals
+Core Ingredients for Carnivore Diet Recipes

 At the heart of every good carnivore diet recipe is simplicity.
 You’re working with a narrow—but nutrient-rich—list of ingredients that all come from animals.
 That means no plants, no sweeteners, and definitely no carbs.